Action Research/Practitioner Inquiry | Data Collection & Analysis | Evaluation

 Phase 2 of peer review occurs after data collection and resembles the standard peer-review process.
 However, the in-principle acceptance guarantees publication of the results provided the authors have adhered to their pre-registered protocol (or clearly note necessary or reasonable modifications) and provided that pre-specified quality standards are achieved in the final product.
 While registered reports are focused on testing pre-registered questions or hypotheses with pre-defined methods of analysis, these reports can be clarified or expanded along the way, and the final manuscript can certainly include exploratory analyses that are labeled as such.
 In that sense, registered reports do not diminish the freedom or creativity of the researcher and may enhance it.

-For a collection of registered reports in their final published form and reflections on the registered report process by AERA Open authors, and an introductory paper on registered reports in education research, see our Registered Report Special Topic Collection, guest edited by Justin Reich, Hunter Gehlbach, and Casper Albers.
+For a collection of registered reports in their final published form, reflections on the registered report process by AERA Open authors, and an introductory paper on registered reports in education research, see Registered Report Special Topic Collection.

-Please read the guidelines below then visit the Journal’s submission site http://mc.manuscriptcentral.com/aeraopen to upload your manuscript.
+After reviewing these guidelines in full, visit the Journal’s submission site http://mc.manuscriptcentral.com/aeraopen to upload your manuscript.

 Only manuscripts of sufficient quality that meet the aims and scope of AERA Open will be reviewed.
-As part of the submission process you will be required to warrant that you are submitting your original work, that you have the rights in the work, that you are submitting the work for first publication in the Journal and that it is not being considered for publication elsewhere and has not already been published elsewhere, and that you have obtained and can supply all necessary permissions for the reproduction of any copyright works not owned by you.
+As part of the submission process you will be required to warrant that you are submitting your original work, that you have the rights in the work, that you are submitting the work for first publication in the Journal, that it is not being considered for publication elsewhere and has not already been published elsewhere, and that you have obtained and can supply all necessary permissions for the reproduction of any copyright works not owned by you.
+Main text should be approximately 8,000-10,000 words (max 12,000), but there is no word limit for online supplemental material.
+We encourage you to review your manuscript before submitting to make sure it is clearly written and includes all references.

 As an open access journal, AERA Open is freely available online immediately upon publication.
 All articles are rigorously peer-reviewed and brought to publication as rapidly as possible.
-Production costs are covered by Article Processing Charges (APC) paid by the authors/institutions/funders upon acceptance of their manuscripts (more information below).
-There is no charge for submitting a paper to AERA Open.
+The timeline to production can vary based upon the initial state of the manuscript and issues raised during the review process.

 In keeping with AERA policy, AERA Open encourages sharing of data and/or data files whenever feasible.
 For further details, please see information on the American Educational Research Association Data Repository.
 Questions about data sharing can be addressed to the AERA Open editors or the AERA Executive Director.